symfony/symfony-docs/configuration/secrets.rst

 -----------------------

-If you have the **decryption key**, the ``secrets:reveal`` command allows you to reveal a single secrets value.
+If you have the **decryption key**, the ``secrets:reveal`` command allows you to reveal a single secret's value.

 .. code-block:: terminal